SAP/spartacus-docs/_pages/dev/features/scroll-to-top.md

 {% include docs/feature_version.html content=version_note %}

-The scroll to top feature allows users to quickly scroll back to the top of the page.
+The scroll to top feature allows you to enable a button that lets users quickly return to the top of the page they are viewing.

 ---